 Who Should Consider This Tour?

-This trip is perfect for history buffs, nature lovers, and travelers who want a relaxed, guided experience.
+This trip is great for history buffs, nature lovers, and travelers who want a relaxed, guided experience.
 If you’re comfortable with some walking and climbing, and you appreciate having guides explain the significance of what you’re seeing, this tour is a good pick.
 It’s also suitable for those who value hotel stays and streamlined transportation.

 However, if you’re looking for a more independent or luxury experience, or if mobility is a concern, you might want to explore other options or customize your trip.